go-rc/fitness/README.md

     order, and should be idempotent.

     OPTIONS:
       -d    Name of the database to create/use.
+Defaults to fitness.
-      -h    Hostname to connect to.
+      -s    Server to connect to.
+Defaults to localhost.
       -p    Port to connect on.
+Defaults to 27017.
       -x    Drop the database.
+Skipped by default.

     $ ./migrate.sh -h localhost -p 27017 -d fitness